 \subsection{Resource Management and Scheduling}

 In physical quantum systems, resource managers need to provide protocols with access to quantum hardware resources.
 Classical computing systems typically achieve this hardware abstraction through hardware abstraction layers (HALs), which provide standardized interfaces to diverse hardware components.
-In the SeQUeNCe quantum network simulator, the resource manager's purpose is to manage local resources by implementing state tracking and control flow for directing protocol executing~\cite{wu_sequence_2021}.
-On the QUANT-NET testbed, Yu et al.~\cite{yu_extensible_2025} implemented a quantum network control plane (QNCP) that implements a HAL, a quantum resource management function, and an orchestration layer using centralized control architecture.
-In QNCP, the centralized controller is responsible for maintaining knowledge of the resources, states, and configurations of the network components, while the HAL is implemented within the distributed agent components and it provides control logic for accessing hardware devices.
+In the SeQUeNCe quantum network simulator, the role of the resource manager is to manage local resources by implementing state tracking and control flow to direct the execution of the protocol~\cite{wu_sequence_2021}.
+On the QUANT-NET testbed, Yu et al.~\cite{yu_extensible_2025} implemented a quantum network control plane (QNCP) that implements a hardware abstraction layer, a quantum resource management function, and an orchestration layer using centralized control architecture.
+In QNCP, the centralized controller is responsible for maintaining knowledge of the resources, states, and configurations of the network components, while the HAL is implemented within the distributed agent components and provides control logic for accessing hardware devices.
 Alternatively, in~\cite{pirker_resource-centric_2025} the authors propose a resource-centric, task-based quantum network control framework that implements a network resource manager, which is designed as the central coordination point for deriving distributed workflows from application objectives.